BoyBaykiller/IDKEngine/Readme.md

 6. **{C}** + **{A, E, J}**
 7. **{E}** + **{A, C, J}**

 Notice how the classic partitions can be created by defining a single split index that divides the primitives into two sets.
 "Split index" being the object space equivalent of split position.
-Unlike other methods, SweepSAH goes through all $N - 1$ classic partitions and picks the one with the lowest cost.
+Unlike other methods, SweepSAH goes through all these $N - 1$ classic partitions and picks the one with the lowest cost.
 Here you can see it sweeping through the triangles on the x-axis, moving the split index one step further to the right every time.
 These correspond to the first three partitions I've listed:

 ![BVH Sweep](Screenshots/Articles/LeftRightSweep.gif)